Seagate/propeller/doc/lvm_propeller_test.md

 ### Test for multi hosts

-There have four cases for multi hosts testing, the test case name contains 'hosta' and 'hostb', which means these two test script should run on two different hosts, usually the execution sequence is firstly to run 'hosta' script and then on another host to run 'hostb' script.
+There are four cases for multi hosts testing.
+These LVM test cases contain 'hosta' and 'hostb' in their name.
+These are used by running the 'hosta' script on one host, and the 'hostb' script on another.
-These scripts we need to manually to run one by one.
+These will need to be manually run one by one.

 - idm_multi_hosts_vg_hosta.sh/idm_multi_hosts_vg_hostb.sh:
   This test case is to verify VG operations on two hosts.